Chayanon-Ninyawee/KMIDS-TDF-WRO-Future-Engineers-2024/README.md

 ## Introduction

-Welcome to our repository for our project submission to the World Robotic Olympiad(WRO) in the category of future-engineering compettition.
+Welcome to our repository for our project submission to the World Robotic Olympiad(WRO) in the category of future-engineering competition.
 In this project we aim to design an autonomous vehicle that can navigate around a field with various rules and restriction depending on the rounds.
 Our goal is to create a highly efficient, reliable, and versatile vehicle capable of performing complex tasks autonomously.